dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 </details>

-Around 1 in 12,000 babies is born with [phenylketonuria](https://www.nichd.nih.gov/health/topics/factsheets/pku), a serious genetic disorder that results in low levels of the enzyme [phenylalanine hydroxylase](https://en.wikipedia.org/wiki/Phenylalanine_hydroxylase).
-This makes it difficult to metabolize phenylalanine.
-So, people with phenylketonuria need to carefully monitor their consumption of phenylalanine (from all sources).
-This is why there's this scary **ALL-BOLD WARNING**.
+Around 1 in 12,000 babies is born with [phenylketonuria](https://www.nichd.nih.gov/health/topics/factsheets/pku), a serious genetic disorder that results in low levels of the enzyme [phenylalanine hydroxylase](https://en.wikipedia.org/wiki/Phenylalanine_hydroxylase), making it difficult to metabolize phenylalanine.
+So, people with phenylketonuria need to carefully monitor their consumption of phenylalanine (from any sources).
+This is why there's this **SCARY ALL-BOLD WARNING**.

 ![phenylketonurics](/img/aspartame/phenylketonurics.jpg)

-If you had phenylketonuria, you would know it.
+Aspartame is very dangerous for people with phenylketonuria, but if you had phenylketonuria you would know it.

 ### Fact 3: Aspartic acid is a standard amino acid you consume all the time.